wordofwarning/wordofwarning.org/socialexperiment/feb2026/index.md

 ---
 # CONFIGURATION
-layout: 2025-programme
+layout: 2026-programme
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Social Experiment" # the name of the artist or company
+artist: "Social Experiment:<br>Queer Contact Edition" # the name of the artist or company
-show: "27 November 2025 Programme" # the name of the show
+show: "19 February 2026 Programme" # the name of the show
 artist_size: 1
 show_size: 4
 header_image: "header_socex.jpg"
-season: "Social Experiment 27|11|2025, Programme"
+season: "Social Experiment 19|2|2026, Programme"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values